Cation Language Design

 Projection operators

-Projection operators and . allow to call a function providing it with arguments.
+Projection operators (space) and . (dot) allow to call a function providing it with arguments.
 The use of these two forms depends on the function type and a number of its arguments.
 There are two types of functions, which affect the operator: prefix functions (declared using fx keyword) and infix functions (declared with infx keyword).
 For prefix operators one calls a function (i.e. does projection) by putting function argument after the function name, separating them with a space: someFn argument.
 In fact, any prefix function can be seen as a function with just a single argument, made of anonymous data type, composing all arguments together.
 Thus, a function of two arguments can be used in the following manner:

 fx twoArgsFn: x U32, y U32 -> U32